 One line in that chapter where Ben gets molested is commonly thought to be silly, the "big, strong Jedi Knights" line.
 It can be interpreted that it is something much, much squickier than a throwaway compliment: Tahiri would seem to be complementing Ben's...penile size.

-He's hinted to Three-Way Sex between Jaina, Zekk, and Jag at least twice now.
+Troy Denning has hinted to Three-Way Sex between Jaina, Zekk, and Jag at least twice.

 This series has a lot of tentacle usage (ostensibly Combat Tentacles).
 Ben's love interest, the 16 year-old Vestara, gets heaved up in the air and repeatedly impaled by them.
 Later, there's an extended scene where tentacles immobilize her, and blind her, while she argues with Ben.
 The kicker, has to be what happens in Vortex , with a feminine Eldritch Abomination, who has tentacles instead of fingers.
 She grapples and suffocates Luke for a while.
 Then, another man suckles from her other set of tentacles like a hungry puppy...
 All but the first was written by Denning.

 Speaking of Vestara, Luke tells Ben to be prepared for a betrayal when dealing with her, and to not do anything that Luke wouldn't do.
 Vestara is a Sith.
 Mara Jade was a Sith when Luke met her.